Hi! I’m Alister.

 I studied Philosophy and Classics at the University of Newcastle, and was rather surprised to discover, on my arrival in London, that there wasn’t quite as much money in the Philosophy game as I had supposed.
 After a few years working through the backpacker repertoire of kitchen portering (where I learned how to dice an onion like an expert), personal care (where I realised how lucky I was to have my health), and admin (where I discovered quite how bad at admin I was), and doing some light travelling, I enrolled in a Masters in Computer Science UCL , intending to do it for a year or so.

-I ended up doing IT for 16 years as my main thing – and really I’m still not quite free of it.
+I ended up doing Software Development for 16 years as my main thing.

-In 2002 we moved to Melbourne, first to the beautiful, but inconvenient, Dandenong Ranges, off to the East of the city, and, a few years ago, to Preston, in the (reasonably) inner city.
+In 2002 we moved to Melbourne, first to the beautiful, but inconvenient, Dandenong Ranges, off to the East of the city, and, in 2012 to Preston, in the (reasonably) inner city.